Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 ######################
 ```

-The difference in behavior of supports vs falling characters is the major footgun in ragelang.
+The difference in behavior of supports vs falling characters is the major footgun in Ragelang.

 Honestly, even I forgot how it works when writing the example, and had to edit my home page while writing this post.

 ## Could the supports be generated?

 Absolutely, but I won't be building any tooling for that.
-The whole experience with ragelang is the frustration of trying to support everything, and trying to read/write code that is supported.
+The whole experience with Ragelang is the frustration of trying to support everything, and trying to read/write code that is supported.

 If a computer generates the supports, it is just clutter.

 ## Implementation

-ranglang is intended to be an interpreted DSL.
+Ragelang is intended to be an interpreted DSL.
-The AST, parser, runtime, etc. will all be written in typescript for maximum web compatibility.
+The AST, parser, runtime, etc. will all be written in TypeScript for maximum web compatibility.

 ## Goals